pankdhnd/Observability/README.md

 In distributed tracing, a single trace contains a series of tagged time intervals called spans.
 A span can be thought of as a single unit of work.
 Spans have a start and end time, and optionally may include other metadata like logs or tags that can help classify “what happened.”
 Spans have relationships between one another, including parent-child relationships, which are used to show the specific path a particular transaction takes through the numerous services or components that make up the application.

 * **Trace** represents an end-to-end request; made up of single or multiple spans
 * **Span** represents work done by a single-service with time intervals and associated metadata; the building blocks of a trace.
 It represents an individual unit of work done in a distributed system.
+Span Id is applicable to the flow of one microservice.
+If the developer gets this Id, he/she can find the flow of execution in a particular microservice.
 Each component of the distributed system contributes a span - a named, timed operation representing a piece of the workflow.
 Spans can (and generally do) contain “References” to other spans, which allows multiple Spans to be assembled into one complete Trace - a visualization of the life of a request as it moves through a distributed system.
   * A start timestamp and finish timestamp
   * A set of key:value span Tags